-- (b) General Incoming/outgoing and internal correspondence pertaining to the regular operation of the policies, programs, services, or projects of a local government.
+(b) General - Incoming/outgoing and internal correspondence pertaining to the regular operation of the policies, programs, services, or projects of a local government.
 May also include subject files, which are collections of correspondence, memos and printed materials on various individuals, activities, and topics.

-RETENTION: Two (2) years. - (c) Routine Correspondence and internal memoranda such as letters of transmittal, requests for publications, internal meeting notices, and similar routine matters.
+(c) Routine - Correspondence and internal memoranda such as letters of transmittal, requests for publications, internal meeting notices, and similar routine matters.
 May also include subject files, which are collections of correspondence, memos and printed materials on various individuals, activities, and topics.